 My most astute Figaro, it had slipped my mind.
 But there is a matter that needs to be resolved before you and Susanna can make wedding plans.
 We can meet at three this afternoon in the great hall to properly "adjudicate" that matter.

-The Count exits alone.
+The Count exits as does Fanchette and Antonio..

 Susanna, would you come with me to pick out a dress for this evening?

 The Countess exits into the wardrobe room.

 In one moment, my lady.

 (to Figaro)